3dorz/AimTux/README.md

 Want to chat or play with other AimTux users?
 Join us on Gitter!

-## What is AimTux?
+## What is PAimTux?

-AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.
+PAimTux is a test version for a couple of thing, inclouding a 9/11 clantagchanger.

 ## Compiling